Frequently Asked Questions

-Yes.
-We reward students who maintain consistent and regular attendance at the end of each nine-(9)-week period by adding to their final nine (9) week grade average as follows:
+Students who complete all course work on time will be rewarded at the end of each nine (9) week period with points added to their final nine (9) week grade average as follows:

 We consider a student tardy when he/she arrives to any one (1) of the seven (7) class periods during the school day after the scheduled tardy bell rings.
 A secondary student (6th-12th grade) may be tardy to any one (1) class, two (2) times per nine (9)-week period, and we will take no action.
 When a student receives three (3) tardies in any one (1) class, the classroom teacher will send the student to the office, and the school administrator will take appropriate disciplinary action.

 Each student will receive a report following the end of each grading period and a final report at the end of the school year.
 On the Monday after three and six weeks of each nine-week grading period, parents will receive a student detailed progress report.
 The following grade letter system is used in reporting to parents:

 90 - 100 A.............................
 Superior

 60 - 69 D...............................
 Below Average

 *“I” Indicates that the student has not completed all required work.
 We will allow a reasonable length of time for the completion of the work.
 If the student does not complete the work in the time allotted, we will average the final grade with a zero(s) for the missing work.

 We ask our students to dress appropriately, as bold outfits can distract from learning.
 We list our full dress policy in our student handbook, which is located on the Home page under Quick Links.